asuni/wavelet_prosody_toolkit/INSTALL.md

 ```

-if it doesn't work, contact antti.suni@helsinki.fi
+if it doesn't work, please raise an issue.